ASTRA: Knights of Veda Tier List and Reroll Guide (2.17.0)

 What actually changes a character’s tier

-Element matchups also matter more than one universal tier list can show.
-Shadow Howl gets extra mileage in the content where fire and dark enemies are common, while Bliss Foxy has better value into light and water targets.
-White Hell/Brightspark is especially attractive for raid-minded players.
-In other words, the best character in ASTRA: Knights of Veda is often the one that fits the content you are actually pushing, not just the highest letter grade on a spreadsheet.
+Element matchups matter more than one universal grade can show.
+Shadow Howl gets extra mileage where fire and dark enemies are common; Bliss Foxy is better into light and water targets; White Hell/Brightspark is the raid specialist.
+The best character for you is usually the one that fits the content you are actually pushing, not the highest letter on a spreadsheet.

-Best reroll strategy in ASTRA: Knights of Veda
+ASTRA: Knights of Veda in-game screenshot

 🎮